MyronZhang/MyronZhang.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi there!
 I am a PhD student studying at the School of Engineering, The University of British Columbia.
 I am currently working as a Graduate Research Assistant and UBC Sustainability Scholar.
 My research interest includes building energy efficiency, energy retrofits, occupant-centric building management, and grid-interactive buildings.
-I have published 7 papers at top Civil Engineering journals and conferences.
+I have published 7 papers at top Built Environment journals and conferences.
 I enjoy playing basketball and watching NBA games and Athletics during my leisure time.
 I am a big fan of the best basketball player in the world, Black Mamba-Kobe Bryant.